yaxianfan/ign-gazebo/tutorials/distributed_simulation.md

 #### Environment variables

-**WARNING:** Environment variables for distributed simulation configuration is deprecated in version 2.x.x of Ignition Gazebo.
+**WARNING:** Environment variables for distributed simulation configuration are deprecated in version 2.x.x of Ignition Gazebo.
 Please use the command-line options instead.

 The primary instance will read several environment variables to dictate its behavior.